 First, you should gather the information that will support your claim.
 If you are missing a deposit, you should find your receipt for it.
 It is a good idea to hold on to all your banking receipts at least until your deposit has cleared.
 You may even keep them longer, in case you encounter issues months down the road.

 If you have questions regarding specific transactions, highlight them on your statement.
 Often, you can go online and find out more about the transaction, as well.
 When you have this information ready, it is much easier for the customer service representative to help you.
 Transaction identification numbers can also give the bank the information it needs to start looking into the issue.

 Contact the Bank

-When you speak to the person at the bank you need to be very calm.
-The customer service agents and account representatives are there to help you resolve any problems.
-However, if you come in very upset, they are not as likely to go out of their way to help resolve your concerns and questions.
+When you are trying to resolve the issue at the bank, don't get frustrated; try to remain calm.
+These employees are there to help you resolve any problems.
+However, if you come in very upset, they are not as likely to go out of their way to help you.

 Balance Your Statement Regularly

-Additionally, you should keep a running total of your account.
-Never go off of the balance that you receive at the ATM or on a deposit slip.
-It does not including outstanding debit card transaction and checks.
-If you just assume that you have money you will likely overdraw your account.
+You also should keep a running total of your account.
+Never go by the balance that you receive at the ATM or on a deposit slip: it does not including outstanding debit card transactions and checks, so you may think you have more money to spend than you actually do, and you can risk overdrafting your account.

 Consider Switching Banks